DevelopByTarun/Twitter-Login-With-MeanStack/README.md

 Before using `passport-twitter`, you must register an application with Twitter.
 If you have not already done so, a new application can be created at [Twitter Application Management](https://apps.twitter.com/).
-Your application will be issued a consumer key (API Key) and consumer secret (API Secret), which need to be provided to the strategy.
-You will also need to configure a callback URL which matches the route in your application
+Your application will be issued a Consumer key (API Key) and Consumer Secret (API Secret), which need to be provided to the strategy.
+You will also need to configure a Callback URL which matches the route in your application

 ## Copyright